devnazim/zonv/README.md

   }),
 });

-process.env['server_port'] = 7000; // Use "_" symbol to name environment variable in order to override nested property.
+process.env['server_port'] = 7000; // Use "_" symbol to name environment variable in order to override OR define nested property.

 const config = getConfig({ schema: nestedSchema });